nearform/taurus-gcp/docs/README.md

 Deploy your web application to GCP with ease using __Taurus__.

 # Taurus Overview
-Taurus is a Terraform infrastructure stack with bunch of Kubernetes addons and predefined base CI/CD pipelines, a boilerplate for any web application running on Kubernetes managed by GCP cloud.
+Taurus is a Terraform infrastructure stack with a couple of Kubernetes addons, a boilerplate for any web application running on GCP Managed Kubernetes cluster.

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
-Terraform can manage  low-level infrastructure components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, Software as a Service (SaaS) features and so on.
+Terraform can manage  low-level infrastructure components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, Kubernetes resources and so on.

 ## High-Level Architecture
 The diagram below displays Taurus high-level architecture with an example application consisted of frontend and backend services.